JessieYueLiu/JessieYueLiu.github.io/_pages/about.md

   - /about.html
 ---

 I am working as a researcher at City University of Hong Kong.
 I got my Ph.D. in Mathematics at [City University of Hong Kong](https://www.cityu.edu.hk/), under the supervision of Prof. Lo Wing-Cheong.
 Prior to that, I received a Bachelor degree in Information and Computing Science at [Huazhong Agricultural University](https://www.hzau.edu.cn/en/HOME.htm).
 My research interest focuses on applied mathematics related to computational bioinformatics.
-I am particularly interested in mathematical modelling, data analyzing, dynamics prediction, and control evaluation on natural phenomena either periodic or chaotic, such as economics and epidemics, etc.
+I am particularly interested in mathematical modelling, data analyzing, dynamics prediction, and control evaluation on natural phenomena either periodic or chaotic, such as economics and epidemics, etc. <br> <br>

+I like the sentence: To be right on keeping track.